 • kB is the Boltzmann constant,

-• qe is the charge of an electron,
+• qe is the (magnitude of the) electron charge,

 Definition: